Ephemera vulgata

 Ephemera vulgata is a species of mayfly in the genus Ephemera.
 This mayfly breeds in stationary water in slow rivers and in ponds, the nymphs developing in the mud.

 Description

 Ephemera vulgata can be told in both adult and subimago stages from the rather similar green drake (Ephemera danica) by its duller colour and slightly smaller size.
 The wings are more heavily veined and the upper side of the abdomen has pairs of dark lateral markings on each segment.

 Distribution and habitat

-Ephermera vulgata is found throughout most of Europe.
+Ephemera vulgata is found throughout most of Europe.
 It mostly breeds in sluggish rivers and still waters such as ponds.
 This species is in decline, probably because of pollution of waterways by pesticides and heavy metals, and because the adult insects are disorientated by light pollution.

 Biology

 The nymphs of E. vulgata burrow into the sediment at the bottom of ponds.
 Most burrowing mayfly nymphs use the gills on their abdomens to create a current of water through their burrows, thereby ensuring sufficient oxygen is available to absorb through the tracheae in their skin.
 The motile, filamentous gills of E. vulgata seem to act as secondary respiratory surfaces and their presence is necessary to the nymph in the low-oxygen environment in which it lives.
 By contrast, nymphs of Baetis and Cloeon spp. that were deprived of their gills maintained a normal uptake of oxygen even in low-oxygen environments.